 - how the decision about the person’s best interests was reached;

 - who was consulted to help decide the best interests;

 - what particular factors were taken into account;

 - if written requests from person concerned were not followed, why not;

 - the content and results of any disputes;

 - what has been decided in the person’s best interests and reasons for that decision.

 People lacking mental capacity have the same rights as those with capacity to have their outcomes realised.
-Although it may be challenging, a good best interest decision reflects the wishes, feelings, values and needs of the person.
+Although it may be challenging, a good best interests decision reflects the wishes, feelings, values and needs of the person.